canozokur/centos7-nginx-pagespeed/README.md

 This script comes with no warranty, if it deletes your files or burns your house, don't come looking for me.
 It just works for me and it makes a few assumptions, **always check the script first before running it.**

 For example this script always deletes the `rpmbuild` directory before it starts running.
-So if you have a couple of build projects lying around in your build user homedir so, **be careful.**
+So if you have a couple of build projects lying around in your build user homedir, **be careful.**

 **!!!!!!!!!!!!!!**